dburriss/dburriss.github.io/_drafts/2020-11-16-skills-of-meditation.md

 ### Reducing suffering

 I think we can all agree that a good place to start with living a good life is by reducing suffering.
 Now the word suffering can be a misleading one though as everyone has their understanding of it.
-Suffering can be the usual mental, emotional, or physical anguish that occur from traumatic events in your life.
+Suffering can be the mental, emotional, or physical anguish that occur from traumatic events in your life.
 It can be from well-known sources like stress.
 Another lesser-acknowledged source is from change.
 Everything changes and holding on to anything can be an exercise in futility, and a source of suffering.

 One way that formal meditation helps alleviate suffering is by training you to recognise when you are lost in thought.
 We all know that feeling of remaining angry because you replay in your mind how someone wronged you.
 The technique often referred to as Mindfulness is the practice of observing a thought, and then bringing attention back to something like the breath.
-A common misconception of meditation is that you are trying to keep your mind free of thought, the real benefit is that each time you recognise a thought, you get to do a "rep" and practice letting go of that thought.
+A common misconception of meditation is that you are trying to keep your mind free of thought.
+The real benefit is that each time you recognise a thought, you get to do a "rep" and practice letting go of that thought.
+This is the practice.
+We cannot in-fact control our thoughts, we can only control where we place our attention.

 Epictetus, a well known Stoic philosopher, summarised the source of our suffering well: